NEWS, EVENTS AND PUBLICATIONS

 Acceptance of the Prize

-- See information about the VLT and information about travelling to Paranal.
+- See information about ALMA and information about travelling to Paranal.
 See also STFC’s guidance in relation to visits to high altitude.

 - Entrants must provide at their own expense travel insurance, any pre-trip medical inoculations or other medical processes, and spending money.

-- There is no requirement for an article to be produced from the Prize trip, although the Prize winner would be encouraged to do so.
+- There is no requirement for any article or broadcast material to be produced from the Prize trip, although the Prize winner would be encouraged to do so.
 Articles produced as a result of the trip would not be considered for any subsequent award of this Prize.

 Further guidelines for entries